akraino-edge-stack/icn/README.md

 servers.
 Openstack baremetal node shows all state of the server right from power, storage.

-**Why provide network is required?**
+**Why provider network (baremetal network configuration) is required?**

-Generally, provider network DHCP servers in lab provide the router and DNS server details.
-In some lab setup DHCP server don't provide this information.
+Generally, provider network DHCP servers in a lab provide the router and DNS server details.
+In some labs, there is no DHCP server or the DHCP server does not provide this information.

 # License